yizhengtang/SOCProject/index.md

 <img src="docs/assets/images/circle.png">

 The sharp edge of the triangle points to the center of the circle.
 Imagine rotating the triangle in one direction for 360 degrees, it will form a circle where the hypotenuse will be the radius of the circle.
+To implement this concept to draw a circle, I change the formula into **$(x-h)^2 + (y-k)^2 = r^2$**.
+This is the equation of a circle in Cartesian coordinates, which is pretty much the same as the triangle formula.
+In this formula, **(h,k)** is the center of the circle, and then the r will be the radius of the circle.
+In my code, I have (row-CENTER_X) and (col-CENTER_Y) to indicate the relative distance of the current pixel from the center of the circle.
+Since I have the **centerline** and the **circle_radius** which sets up the boundaries for the outer ring, and by using && to combine both conditions so that the pixel must be within the **circle_radius** and the **center line**.

+For the shade of the circle, I just applied the same rule for it, and just change the upper and lower boundaries into **inner_circle** to **center line**.

+**This is the image of the ring that i draw**

 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.